 Internal notification system

-What is an illegal act, or Violation of European Union law?
+What is an illegal act?

-• financial services, products and markets and prevention of money laundering and terrorist financing,
+- prevention of money laundering and terrorist financing,

-• radiation protection and nuclear safety,
+- radiation and nuclear safety,

 Who is the internal notification system intended for?

-TGM WRI as a mandatory entity may not exclude the receipt of notifications through INS TGM WRI from so-called non-excluded notifiers, i.e. from persons who perform (or apply for) work or other similar activities for TGM WRI according to § 2 paragraph 3 letter a), b), h) and i) of the Act.
+TGM WRI as a mandatory entity may not exclude the receipt of notifications through INS TGM WRI from so-called non-excluded whistleblowers, i.e. from persons who perform (or apply for) work or other similar activities for TGM WRI according to § 2 paragraph 3 letter a), b), h) and i) of the Act.
 Non-excluded whistleblowers of illegal behavior through INS TGM WRI are therefore persons who perform (or apply for) for TGM WRI:

-• dependent work performed in a basic employment relationship (i.e. in an employment relationship or on the basis of an agreement on work activities and an agreement on the execution of work),
+- dependent work performed in a basic employment relationship (i.e. in an employment relationship or on the basis of an agreement on work activities and an agreement on the execution of work),

-• service (see Act No. 221/1999 Coll., on professional soldiers, as amended, Act No. 361/2003 Coll., on the employment relationship of members of the security forces, as amended, Act No. 234/2014 Coll. ., on civil service, as amended),
+- service (see Act No. 221/1999 Coll., on professional soldiers, as amended, Act No. 361/2003 Coll., on the employment relationship of members of the security forces, as amended, Act No. 234/2014 Coll., on civil service, as amended),

-• volunteering, or
+- volunteering, or

-• professional practice, internship.
+- professional practice, internship.

-TGM WRI, as a mandatory entity, excludes receiving notifications through INS TGM WRI from so-called excluded notifiers, i.e. from all persons who do not perform (or apply for) work or other similar activities for TGM WRI according to § 2 paragraph 3 letter a), b), h) and i) of the Act.
+TGM WRI, as a mandatory entity, excludes receiving notifications through INS TGM WRI from so-called excluded whistleblowers, i.e. from all persons who do not perform (or apply for) work or other similar activities for TGM WRI according to § 2 paragraph 3 letter a), b), h) and i) of the Act.
 Excluded whistleblowers are encouraged to use the Ministry of Justice’s external whistleblowing system (in Czech) to report wrongdoing.
 More information is available on the website of the Ministry of Justice (in Czech).

 Notification via INS TGM WRI